Jayem1504/Jayem1504.github.io/README.md

 ### 3. Deploy to GitHub Pages

+**Important:** This is a static HTML site, so you don't need GitHub Actions!

-#### Option A: Using GitHub Web Interface
+#### Option A: Using GitHub Desktop (Recommended for Beginners)
-1. Push your code to a GitHub repository
+1. Open GitHub Desktop
-2. Go to repository Settings
+2. Create a new repository or add existing
-3. Navigate to Pages section
+3. Commit all files with message: "Initial commit: Tumblera website"
+4. Publish to GitHub
+5. On GitHub.com, go to: Settings → Pages
-4. Under "Source", select the main branch
+6. Under "Source", select branch: `main`, folder: `/ (root)`
-5. Click Save
+7. Click Save
-6. Your site will be available at `https://yourusername.github.io/Tumblera/`
+8. Wait 2 minutes - your site will be at: `https://yourusername.github.io/Tumblera/`

-#### Option B: Using Command Line
+#### Option B: Using Command Line (If Git is Installed)
 ```bash
 git init
 git add .